 Employers love finding out about your interests beyond the classroom and well-rounded individuals, committed to their hobbies always stand out.
 If you play the violin, can carry a tune or enjoy kicking a football around, it’s time to check out your university’s various music and sports groups to get involved.
 Commitment to a sport or instrument demonstrates self-discipline, organisation and perseverance.
 They highlight your adaptability to new people and situations and your ability to interact with others to form a successful team.
 Most importantly, sports team and music ensemble offer a much-needed reprieve from the stresses and pressures your studies pose.

 A career in law requires a high level of writing proficiency.
 You must be able to write clearly, concisely and frame an argument on paper.
 Writing for a university publication hones research and writing skills which you can easily translate into a legal career.
 You will also have the opportunity to work with an editorial team, and perhaps become an editor.
 This will demonstrate your ability to, cooperate and collaborate with a group and manage and lead others.
 Other soft skills that are developed are organisation as you work towards deadlines and tight schedules.
-These will also be an important. constant feature of life as a lawyer.
+These will also be an important and constant feature of life as a lawyer.

 Multi-lingual lawyers are high in demand, particularly in international firms.
 Joining a languages club allows you to brush up on your conversation skills.
 You may also have the opportunity to immerse yourself into a foreign language and culture.
 Whether you’re fluent or just starting out, languages clubs offer valuable practice and hone skills highly sought after by prospective employers.

 Author: Siobhan Ali